CBKarabudak/simple-counter/README.md

 # simple-counter
 An always-on-top counter that sticks to its simplicity, rather than being packed with features.

-So, one day I was playing RuneScape, and was frustrated by not knowing how many more planks I had to get to the Construction level I wanted.
-Being the nerd I am, I wanted a solution right then and there, so I opened up my compiler and coded away!
+So, one day I was playing video games, and needed a counter for a grindy task.
+Being the nerd I am, I wanted a solution right then and there, so I opened my IDE and went right at it.

-The code does not have any comments, because it was meant for me to track my RuneScape stuff, but I figured I can't lose anything by sharing it.
+The code does not have any comments, because it was meant for me to track my game stuff, but I figured I can't lose anything by sharing it.

 There is no installation, and usage is as simple as it gets.